-Magnolia articled with Rath & Company, a firm southwest of Calgary, was called to the bar in 2009, and stayed on as an associate practicing native law until her move to Field Law in 2010.
+After articling with Rath & Company, a firm southwest of Calgary, Magnolia was called to the bar in 2009, and stayed on as an associate practicing Aboriginal law until her move to Field Law in 2010.